 O’Neill’s first novel, Only Ever Yours, published in 2014, won a host of prizes in her native Ireland.
 Aimed at older teenagers upwards, it was a futuristic take on society in which females are bred for mens’ pleasure, their fate being sealed mostly on their looks at sixteen, but also on how they interact with the young men.
-As many have said, you can pitch it as a cross between Atwood’s Handmaid’s Tale with Mean Girls via Ira Levin’s Stepford Wives.
+As many have said, it could be a cross between Atwood’s Handmaid’s Tale with Mean Girls via Ira Levin’s Stepford Wives.
 This book marked O’Neill as one to watch.
 Could her second novel possibly be as good?

 Asking For It by contrast is set firmly in the here and now in Ireland; it’s summer time in Ballinatoom and the weather is hot and sultry.
 Emma O’Donavan has just turned eighteen, she’s pretty and she knows it.
 As the novel starts, her mother is just getting her up for breakfast before school.

 Her fingers rest on my stomach.
 ‘Do you have your period?’ she says.
 ‘You look a little bloated.’